Oracle Java Licensing and Audit FAQ Guide

 - Alternate Strategy: Some companies did this as a stopgap in 2019—they froze on Java 8u202 to buy time.
 But in the longer term, most either moved to OpenJDK builds for continued free updates or purchased subscriptions.

-So yes, you could avoid fees by never updating Oracle Java beyond your last free version.
+So, yes, you could avoid fees by never updating Oracle Java beyond your last free version.
 You wouldn’t be violating Oracle’s license.
 But you’d be taking on serious security and support risks.
 It’s generally not a recommended strategy except perhaps in an isolated legacy system that cannot be changed and is walled off from threats.

 42. Are advanced Java features like Flight Recorder and Mission Control free?